• Skip to primary navigation

 • Wash the potatoes and peel the skin if you like.
 I did not as the golden potatoes have a very thin skin so they didn't need it.

-• Slice the potatoes about 1/8 - 1/4 inch thick.
+• Use a sharp knife or mandoline to slice the potatoes about 1/8 - 1/4 inch thick.

 • Place a layer of potatoes on the bottom of the casserole dish.